jystantec/QGIS-RORB/README.txt

 According to RORB, both names are valid, however one may make more sense for a given project.
 Therefore some review may be needed for the best result.

+TROUBLESHOOTING:
+Name is incorrect or isn't filled:
+Check input id's are NULL, not a blank space.
+Check snapping.
+Point may not be snapped to reach, or the connected reach is not snapped to a centroid.
+Check reach direction is correct.

 -------------------------------------------------------------------------------------------------------------------------------------------